 Stay in touch with this website for regular fishing updates!
 There will be a quick report listed at the bottom of the homepage, with a more detailed report in the Fishing Report section.

-F/W- Trout hanging in 20+ ft of water.
+F/W- Trout start moving closer to shore as water cools.
 Powerbait and worms best.
-Bass fishing good with live shiners best.
-Mornings and evenings best.
+Bass fishing improves with live shiners best.
 Perch, sunfish and pickerel also good bets.
 Worms best.

-S/W- Striped bass will be found in inlets with evening and early a/m. best.
+S/W- Striped bass will be found in inlets and bays with evening and early a/m. best.
+Action improves as month progresses.
 Look for moving water with some depth.
 Creeks and estuaries also good and canal productive at times.
 Black Seabass plentiful.
 Rockpiles and shoals best.
 Bluefish hit or miss.
 South Cape Beach and Horseshoe Shoal good.
-Scup also great option.
+Scup still good option.

 See fishing report section of website for much more detail!
 Good luck!